 Recent acquisitions and key subsidiaries include Tivoli, Q1 Labs, Tealeaf Technology, Coremetrics, Kenexa, Diligent Technologies, Bowstreet, Emptoris, Lotus Development, Telelogic, DemandTec, SoftLayer Technologies, and Algorithmics.

 IBM's international business has become increasingly important to the bottom line.
 With clients in about 175 countries, overseas sales account for nearly two-thirds of total revenues.
 The US accounts for 35% of its total revenues, while Japan represents about 10%.

 Sales and Marketing

-IBM's major markets are Canada, France, Germany, Italy, Japan, the US, and the UK.
-IBM also targets Austria, the Bahamas, Belgium, the Caribbean, Cyprus, Denmark, Finland, Greece, Iceland, Ireland, Israel, Malta, the Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland.
+IBM operates country-based units where consultants, products specialists, and others facilitate the adoption and fulfillment of its products and services.
+Among its major markets are Canada, France, Germany, Italy, Japan, the US, and the UK.
+The company also targets Austria, the Bahamas, Belgium, the Caribbean, Cyprus, Denmark, Finland, Greece, Iceland, Ireland, Israel, Malta, the Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland.

 Mergers and Acquisitions

 IBM continues to use an aggressive acquisition strategy to augment its own R&D as it expands and refines its mix of business software and IT services.
 The company steadily buys small firms with technology or expertise that expand or complement its product lines and service selection.
 It made more than 100 acquisitions in the first decade of the 2000s, and in 2010 the company announced plans to spend about $20 billion on acquisitions in the following five years.